github/opensource.guide/marketing/building-community.md

 ## Make it easy for people to use and contribute

-One way to think about your project’s community is what @MikeMcQuaid calls the contributor funnel. [^2] At the top of the funnel is anybody who could potentially use your project.
+One way to think about your project's community is what @MikeMcQuaid calls the contributor funnel. [^2] At the top of the funnel is anybody who could potentially use your project.
 At the bottom of the funnel are people like you who maintain the project.

 [^2]: [The Open Source Contributor Funnel](https://speakerdeck.com/mikemcquaid/the-open-source-contributor-funnel) by @MikeMcQuaid